Photon1c/CheddarButlerChef/frontend/readme.md

 ### Installation

-Navigate to the `backend` directory:
+Navigate to the `frontend` directory:

    `cd frontend`